Seraphix0/portfolio-minimal/content/articles/iknl-architect/index.md

 keywords:
   - "Software"
   - "Architect"
-  - "Fibula"
+  - "IKNL"
   - "Slimroosteren"
 ---

-In the ever-evolving landscape of healthcare technology, I had the privilege of serving as a Software Architect at Stichting Fibula in Utrecht from February 2020 to April 2022.
-During this transformative journey, I played a pivotal role in architecting and developing Slimroosteren, a groundbreaking SaaS solution that redefined scheduling and call routing for Stichting Fibula's palliative consultation line.
+In the ever-evolving landscape of healthcare technology, I had the privilege of serving as a Software Architect at Integraal Kankercentrum Nederland (IKNL) in Utrecht from February 2020 to April 2022.
+During this transformative journey, I played a pivotal role in architecting and developing Slimroosteren, a groundbreaking SaaS solution that redefined scheduling and call routing for IKNL's palliative consultation line.
 In this portfolio blog post, I invite you to explore the challenges, achievements, and innovations that characterized my role in this remarkable project.

 ## Tech Stack and Role Summary